abril/codebase-cli/README.md

 # Codebase Command Line Interface

-Command utilty to open codebase repositories in you browser
+Command utilty to open codebase repositories in your browser

 ## Install